 Student researcher and speech-language pathology student Kaitlyn Counts is grateful for the opportunity to work on the project.
 “We hope parents can use the information to help their child communicate to the best of their ability,” she said.

 Blaiser and Bargen want their assessment tools to be accessible online regardless of where a family lives in Idaho.
 Not only will parents have access to results and information that they can easily comprehend, but they can then use resources provided in order to reach goals with their child and produce better outcomes.
 The enhanced assessment tools will also be utilized in training clinicians.

 The Oberkotter Foundation is a national nonprofit organization committed to supporting parents and caregivers who have chosen listening and spoken language for children who are deaf or hard of hearing.
 Blaiser and Bargen belong to the Idaho Collaborative Assessment Project or ICAP—state and community organizations that have partnered with ISU to provide services for kids with hearing loss.

-Blaiser and Bargen are co-principal investigators in the Idaho Collaborative Assessment Project or ICAP.
-Additionally, Blaiser is founder of the HATCH lab, which stands for Helping Adults Talk to Children.
-The lab was created about three years ago, with the purpose of providing intervention services to families with children that have some degree of hearing loss, and to enhance collaborative work with the community of stakeholders who serve children who are deaf and hard of hearing in the Treasure Valley.
+Blaiser is also founder of the HATCH lab—which stands for Helping Adults Talk to Children—at ISU-Meridian.
+Created about three years ago, the lab provides intervention services to families with children who have hearing loss, and collaborates with community stakeholders who serve children who are deaf and hard of hearing in the Treasure Valley.